Piotr1215/cloudrumble/docs/tacos.md

 #### Remote operation mode

 One benefit come from the **remote operation mode** of the runtime concerns.
-Important to note is that any vendor that offers cloud workspaces also typically offers on prem dedicated runners, so ony the runtime and UI part are on the cloud.
-The actual deployments and configuration/data can be safely managed on prem behind a firewall.
+Important to note is that any vendor that offers cloud workspaces also typically offers ability to setup runners in your environment (on prem or cloud), so only the runtime and UI part are on the cloud.
+The actual deployments and configuration/data can be safely managed behind a firewall.

 #### Remote State management

 Another benefit comes from the ability to manage different environments created with different versions of terraform

 **Remote state management** is optional.
-We can store the remote state in GitLab and only use the cloud workspace.
+We can store the remote state in a cloud provider such as an S3 bucket or on prem and only use the cloud workspace.

 #### RBAC

-TODO: Fill RBAC
+Roles based access control for who can plan and apply terraform runs on project or group level.
+Ability to manage access on the worskpace level.

 #### Observability